Dragan Šormaz: Serbian Progressive Party

 Serbia's electoral system was reformed in 2011, such that parliamentary mandates were awarded in numerical order to candidates on successful lists. Šormaz was given the sixty-first position on the Progressive Party's Let's Get Serbia Moving list in the 2012 parliamentary election and was re-elected when the list won seventy-three mandates.
 The Progressives subsequently formed a new coalition government with the Socialist Party, and Šormaz again served as a government supporter.
 He was given reasonably high positions on the Progressive Party's successor lists for the 2014 and 2016 elections and was re-elected when the lists won landslide victories both times.

 In 2015, Šormaz said that Serbia's existing relationship with NATO was beneficial because it provided "security and standards in the military" but that Serbia should not join the alliance; he was quoted as saying, "neither has NATO invited Serbia, nor has Serbia said it wants to be a member."
 He later opposed Russia's request for Serbia to grant diplomatic passports to Russian firefighters, saying that neither the United States of America nor Russia should be permitted to place undue political pressure on Serbia.

 Regarding the status of Serbia's legislative branch, Šormaz remarked in 2016, "I think great progress has been made in the way [...] the [p]arliament fought for its position regarding control of the agencies and ministries, compared with 2000 when I first became a member."

 During the 2016–20 parliament, Šormaz was a member of the assembly's foreign affairs committee, European integration committee, and security services control committee; a deputy member of the committee on constitutional and legislature issues; a member of the European Union–Serbia stabilization and association parliamentary committee; the head of Serbia's delegation to the NATO Parliamentary Assembly; the leader of Serbia's parliamentary friendship group with the United States of America; and a member of the parliamentary friendship groups with Germany and Liechtenstein.

 He received the 115th position on the Progressive Party's Aleksandar Vučić — For Our Children coalition list in the 2020 Serbian parliamentary election and was elected to an eighth term when the list won a landslide majority with 188 mandates.
 He continues to serve on the foreign affairs committee and the stabilization and association committee, lead Serbia's delegation to the NATO PA, and lead Serbia's parliamentary friendship group with the United States of America, as well as serving in the friendship group with the United Kingdom.
 Unlike some in his party, Šormaz is a vocal critic of Vladimir Putin and Russian influence in Serbian affairs.

+Always for Serbia

+In May 2023, Šormaz voiced his support to the ongoing protests and announced he is leaving SNS.
+He became a founding member of Always for Serbia, led by Zorana Mihajlović, in September 2023.